-A student may remove a C, D or F grade from the GPA by repeating the course.
+A student may remove a C, D or F grade from the GPA by repeating the course if the academic action taken allows her/him to stay in the program.
 The course to be repeated must be repeated at College of Saint Mary.
 The credit and GPA for the highest grade earned will be used to recalculate the cumulative GPA.
 Semester hours and GPA from the lowest grade earned will be removed from the cumulative average.
 The original course entry will remain on the permanent record.